section-engineering-education/engineering-education/content/articles/a-beginners-guide-on-how-to-become-a-blockchain-developer/index.md

 Taking a look at the 1-year chart on [DeFi Pulse](https://defipulse.com/), you will notice how the adoption of DeFi has skyrocketed over the last few months.

 Currently, most of the DeFi runs on the Ethereum blockchain.
-Popular DeFi project in the market today include [Maker](https://makerdao.com/en/), [Aave](https://aave.com/), [Compound](https://compound.finance/), [Polygon](https://polygon.technology/) and [Uniswap](https://uniswap.org/).
+Popular DeFi projects in the market today include [Maker](https://makerdao.com/en/), [Aave](https://aave.com/), [Compound](https://compound.finance/), [Polygon](https://polygon.technology/) and [Uniswap](https://uniswap.org/).
 Maker, Aave, and Compound are used as lending platforms, Polygon as a payment platform, and Uniswap for decentralized exchange (DEX).

 As a blockchain developer, you can build platforms such as these.